10up/safe-svg/readme.txt

 #### Features on the Roadmap
 * **SVGO Optimisation** - You'll have the option to run your SVGs through our SVGO server on upload to save you space.
-* **Choose Who Can Upload** - Restrict SVG uploads to certain users on your WordPress site or allow anyone to upload.

 Initially a proof of concept for [#24251](https://core.trac.wordpress.org/ticket/24251).